Coauthored by Jeff Doucette, Chief Nursing Officer

 The engagement-safety connection

-The connection between employee engagement and a culture of safety cannot be overstated, especially given the current staffing crisis.
+The connection between employee engagement and a culture of safety cannot be overstated, especially given the current staffing challenges in healthcare.
 Better performance in both arenas accelerates advances in quality, patient experience, and efficiency outcomes—a concept known as the "virtuous cycle."
 Employees that feel safe at work exhibit higher levels of engagement, and engaged employees are more aware of threats not just to patients, but to coworkers too.
 So, safety leads to engagement, and engagement leads to safety.
 The two become an engine that drives improved efficiency outcomes throughout healthcare.

 Press Ganey’s data and insights can help your organization during this challenging time by demonstrating correlation through comparative performance aspects, and by examining specific safety culture item performance against where respondents rank in engagement.
 We'll then show you how to develop and implement a strategy to both enhance the employee experience and boost patient safety.
 For example, leader behaviors such as High Reliability Rounding™ and tiered huddles all drive safety performance as well as employee engagement.
 In fact, high reliability principles and practices are a chassis by which organizations can improve across multiple domains, including engagement, safety, quality, and patient experience.